Ty France Player Props: Mariners vs. Phillies

 Ty France At The Plate

-- He has homered in one of 22 games, and in 1% of his plate appearances.
+- He has gone deep in one of 23 games, and in 1% of his plate appearances.

-- France has driven in a run in 10 games this year (45.5%), including four games with more than one RBI (18.2%).
-He has also driven in three or more of his team's runs in one contest.
+- France has driven home a run in 10 games this season (43.5%), including more than one RBI in 17.4% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.